vachan-maker/vachan-maker.github.io/content/posts/my-dreams-for-my-website/index.md

 +++
-title = "My dreams for my website" date = 2024-03-30
+title = "My dreams for my website" date = 2024-03-30 description = "What I wish my braindump to be like"
 +++
 When I started using Mastodon account 4 years ago, what really caught my attention was that most of the people on it  had their own personal website.
 This was really cool!